JasonLovesDoggo/Flow/README.md

 # Flow

 Flow is a voice dictation app that captures audio, transcribes speech, and formats it into clean text.
 It supports shortcuts, learning, and tone that adapts per app.

+Effortless Voice Dictation